-Willamette Valley Visitors Association (WVVA) is a private, nonprofit organization that supports travel and tourism in the Willamette Valley, Oregon's Wine Country.
-Comprising six destination marketing organizations, WVVA works to maintain the Willamette Valley as Oregon's premier travel destination, while also highlighting the culture, heritage and natural resources of the region.
-Since committing to the Transformational Travel Council's Regenerative Places program in 2019, WVVA has made efforts to create several travel opportunities that steward regenerative practices and sustainable travel.
-For example, WVVA has led multiple regenerative travel tours to rebuild areas affected by wildfires or erosion.
-WVVA has also supported winemakers and farmers as they pursue avenues to preserve land, such as Left Coast Estate's mission to protect the oak savannas and woodlands around the Willamette Valley.
-Additionally, WVVA has an on-staff agritourism coordinator to connect the Valley's farmers to visitors and highlight sustainable tourism offerings.
-Lastly, WVVA has developed a comprehensive Destination Regeneration learning program that consists of self-guided courses, virtual meetings and on-site workshops.
+Willamette Valley Visitors Association (WWVA) is a private, nonprofit organization that supports travel and tourism in the Willamette Valley, Oregon's Wine Country.
+Comprising six destination marketing organizations, WWVA works to maintain the Willamette Valley as Oregon's premier travel destination, while also highlighting the culture, heritage, and natural resources of the region.
+Since committing to the Transformational Travel Council's Regenerative Places program in 2019, WWVA has made efforts to create several travel opportunities that steward regenerative practices and sustainable travel.
+For example, WWVA has led multiple regenerative travel tours to rebuild areas affected by wildfires or erosion.
+WWVA also supports winemakers and farmers as they pursue avenues to preserve land, such as Left Coast Estate's mission to protect the oak savannas and woodlands around the Willamette Valley.
+In addition, WWVA has an on-staff agritourism coordinator to connect the Valley's farmers to visitors and highlight sustainable tourism offerings.
+Lastly, WWVA has developed a comprehensive Destination Regeneration learning program that consists of self-guided courses, virtual meetings, and on-site workshops.
 The program is structured around a five-stage process that integrates principles of transformational travel design and regenerative leadership.
 This curriculum was created through a collaborative effort between the Transformational Travel Council and a group of experts specializing in regenerative tourism development.